 There were four different variations on how the cars were decorated during the six years of the program.
 Originally, the first twenty cars (#50000-50019) had a round black and gold NYSDOT emblem on the right-hand side.
 Next, they added the "Operation Lifesaver" insignias but couldn't decide on the color.
 The first ten (#20020-50029) were black, and pictures of these are rare.
 The remaining cars (#20030-20164) were supposed to have green artwork but for unknown reasons only about half of them received it, with the other half getting nothing.

 The cars traveled throughout New York and elsewhere.
 However, by the late 1980s the cars were over 20 years old and worn out.
 There also wasn't a great need for boxcars in general anymore, leading to a surplus.
 As a result, during the D&H bankruptcy proceedings (from 1988 through 1991) the bankruptcy Trustee sold the cars individually by sealed ballot.
-Two large buyers included the Bangor & Aroostook Railroad (which refurbished them again for paper service) and the Naporano Iron & Metal scrap dealer, which purchased 198 cars.
+Two large buyers included the Bangor & Aroostook Railroad (which refurbished them again for paper service) and the Naporano Iron & Metal scrap dealer.
 For the later cars, NYSDOT received $2,837.51 from the sale of each car and the D&H estate total received $561,828.00.
 One artist is selling pictures of the cars lined up for scrap.

 Some history of the cars as well as instructions on how to modify HO models from the time (which is a bit dated now) and paint them can be found in Jeff English's excellent paint shop article in the February Model Railroader magazine.